New Dark Matter Detectors using DNA or RNA for Nanometer Tracking: Summary

 \section{Summary}

 A major step forward in the field of direct detection would be the development of detectors with directional capability.
-By contrasting the count rates in a detector in the direction toward and away from the Galactic WIMP "wind" that the Sun is moving into, the statistical requirements on the number of detected WIMPs drops to $\sim 100$ rather than thousands without the directional sensitivity.
-In the paper we proposed using DNA as a detector material that can provide nanometer resolution tracking.
-We presented a particular design consisting of modules of thin gold planes with single stranded DNA hanging down from each plane.
-The required amount of material is $\sim$ 1kg of gold and 0.1kg of ssDNA.
-The DNA strands all consist of (almost) identical sequences of bases (combinations of A,C,G,T), with an order that is well known.
-An incoming WIMP from the Halo of our Galaxy strikes one of the gold nuclei and knocks it out of the plane with $\sim$ 10 keV of energy.
-The Au nucleus moves forward into the strands of DNA, traverses thousands of these strands, and whenever it hits one, breaks the ssDNA.
-The locations of the breaks are easy to identify, using PCR to amplify the broken segments a billion fold followed by DNA sequencing to locate the break.
+By contrasting the count rates in a detector in the direction toward and away from the Galactic WIMP ``wind" that the Sun is moving into, the statistical requirements on the number of detected WIMPs drops to $\sim 100$ rather than thousands without the directional sensitivity.
+In the paper we proposed using DNA or RNA as a detector material that can provide nanometer resolution tracking.
+We presented a particular design consisting of modules of thin gold films with single stranded NA hanging down from each film.
+The NA strands all consist of (almost) identical sequences of bases (combinations of A,C,G,T), with an order that is well known.
+An incoming WIMP from the Halo of our Galaxy strikes one of the gold nuclei and knocks it out of the film with $\sim$ 10 keV of energy.
+The Au nucleus moves forward into the strands of NA, traverses hundreds of these strands, and whenever it hits one, breaks the ssNA.
+The locations of the breaks are easy to identify, using PCR to amplify the broken segments a billion fold followed by NA sequencing to locate the break.
 In this way the path of the recoiling nucleus can be tracked to nanometer accuracy.

-We note that this design is not restricted to the use of Au nuclei, which can be interchanged with many different nuclei with high atomic number (so as to maximize the SI interaction rate).
+We note that this design is not restricted to the use of a particular element, e.g. Au nuclei, which can be interchanged with many different nuclei; for example one may use those with high atomic number so as to maximize the SI interaction rate, or those with low atomic number to study the lightest WIMPs.
 By using a variety of different materials, it should be possible to identify the mass and cross-section of the interacting WIMP.
-In addition, although the specific detector design may be modified, the important new development is the idea of using DNA in lieu of other detector materials to provide better tracking resolution so that directionality of the WIMPs can be determined.
+In addition, although the specific detector design may be modified, the important new development is the idea of using NA in lieu of other detector materials to provide better tracking resolution so that directionality of the WIMPs can be determined.
 More generally, it is easy to imagine multiple applications for nanometer tracking beyond that of WIMP detection.